fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 You can install Flagger in any namespace as long as it can talk to the Prometheus service on port 9090.

-For ingress controllers, the install instructions are:
+For ingress controllers, the installation instructions are:

 * [Contour](https://docs.flagger.app/tutorials/contour-progressive-delivery)
 * [Gloo](https://docs.flagger.app/tutorials/gloo-progressive-delivery)